Zaphod's Guide to Safely Consuming PGGB Plus

 Peak normalization

+Peak Normalize is one of the options for Applying Gain under the Gain tab.
 This functionality allows you to set the final volume of a track based on the peak level after performing oversampling and optionally EQ.
 The peak level of recordings can be different even within an album, not to mention across different artists.
 Peak normalization ensures similar volume of all audio recordings, set to a given value.
 Even if this is a set of albums from different artists and different DR ranges, then objectively the entire set of tracks will play at approximately the same RMS volume too.
 Additional peak normalization avoids secondary overloads that may occur when further processing happens in your DAC.
 The recommended value is "-3dBFS" or change it to an appropriate level if you are using PGGB for volume control instead of preamp.

-Trim silence (PCM only)
+Trim silence (PCM Input Only)

+This setting can found under 'Trim silence' tab.
 Sometimes due to sloppy mastering in recording studios, tracks often have some unintended digital silence (blank samples) at the beginning and end of the track, as well as very quiet background levels until the music itself begin.
 Sometimes the value of silence and background noise at the beginning of a track may occur for a few seconds and not be the same at the end of the track.
 During these periods, you hear digital silence or a subtle background noise.
 If necessary, you can completely trim digital silence, as well as background noise at the beginning and end of the track.
 This functionality will allow you to listen only to music, without gaps.
 The recommended value is “Threshold -60/-70” dBFS.

-Add silence (PCM only)
+Add silence (PCM Output Only)

+This setting can found under 'Add Silence' tab.
 After trimming digital silence and background noise, you may find your tracks play one after another without a pause (this may be preferable on gap-less albums or some long classical movements, so please use your judgment).
 To correct this situation, you can choose to add additional silence to the beginning and end of the track, but this time the digital silence period is fixed.
 This will allow you to have a consistent and noticeable pause between the tracks being played.
 The additional silences at the start and tail of the track may also allows you to avoid the beginning and end of the track being "swallowed" when played on some players.
 The recommended value is 1 second.

 PGGB-EQ